Occupational health nursing

-National histories an training requirements
+National histories and training requirements

 In the United States

 In the United States the role of the occupational health nurse started in 1888.
 A nurse named Betty Moulder was hired by multiple coal mining companies in Pennsylvania to take care of their employees and families because of the conditions at the workplace.
 Because of this many people consider Pennsylvania as the birthplace of occupational health nursing.
 Through the years occupational health nursing grew in order to fight against infectious diseases and health issues related to labor shortages.
 Today employees with poor health will cost companies one trillion dollars.

 OHNs are hired by companies within the United States in order to decrease job related injuries and absentee percentages.
 According to the CDC (2017), studies have shown that occupational health nurses provide significant financial benefits to employers and their employees.
 As of 2012, there were approximately 19,000 occupational health nurses in the U.S. Occupational health nurse training in the U.S. is supported by the National Institute for Occupational Safety and Health through the NIOSH Education and Research Centers.

 OHNs need a license in the state they practice.
 Nurses usually have a baccalaureate in nursing and experience in community health, ambulatory care, critical care or emergency care.
 Most occupational health nurses get their master's degrees in public health, advanced practice or business to have a higher professional competency.